Alex Oxlade-Chamberlain: 2019–2023

 On 22 August, Oxlade-Chamberlain signed an extension to his contract.
 Back to fitness following the extensive rehabilitation, in late October and early November, Oxlade-Chamberlain scored three Champions League goals in the space of two weeks against Genk, as well as a long-range effort against former club Arsenal in the League Cup on 30 October.
 He scored his first league goal of the season the following month, slotting home a ball from Jordan Henderson to provide the first in a 3–0 away win over Bournemouth, on 7 December.
 Exactly two weeks later, on 21 December, Oxlade-Chamberlain started for Liverpool in the 2019 FIFA Club World Cup final against Flamengo, playing 75 minutes until he was forced off due to an injury after "falling awkwardly on his ankle"; Klopp later confirmed that Oxlade-Chamberlain would miss the remaining two games of 2019, as he sustained "damage to his ankle ligament".
 Oxlade-Chamberlain later scored the fifth goal in Liverpool's 5–3 win over Chelsea on 22 July, their final home game of the season.

 Oxlade-Chamberlain suffered a knee injury on 21 August 2020, during a pre-season camp in Austria.
 On 19 May 2021, Oxlade-Chamberlain scored his first goal of the season coming off the bench in 3–0 away win over Burnley.
 On 17 May 2023, Liverpool announced that Oxlade-Chamberlain would leave the club at the end of the season upon the expiry of his contract.

 Beşiktaş

 On 14 August 2023, Oxlade-Chamberlain signed for Süper Lig club Beşiktaş on a three-year contract.

 On 21 December 2023 in the match against Alanyaspor, Oxlade-Chamberlain was injured and suffered a tear in his posterior thigh muscle and was expected to be out of action for four months.

 Ahead of the 2024–25 Süper Lig season, Oxlade-Chamberlain was frozen out of the club by then manager Giovanni van Bronckhorst, and did not feature for the club until 2 December 2024.
 He was also left out of their Europa League squad for the group stages.
 On 27 August 2025, Beşiktaş confirmed that they had terminated his contract, paying him a severance fee of €1.75 million.

+Celtic

+After a short period training with the Arsenal first team, on 7 February 2026, Oxlade-Chamberlain signed for Celtic on a six-month contract, with an option to extend for a further year.
+He made his debut four days later, coming off the bench against Livingston and scored the winning goal in stoppage time in a 2–1 win at Celtic Park.
+He won both the Scottish Premiership and the Scottish Cup in his first season.
+On 4 July 2026, it was announced that he had signed a new one year contract with the club.